SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 Disclaimer: The following mechanism is only for very experienced users, everybody else can skip this section.

 It is possible to patch the generated configuration and/or settings files created by "Simulator Setup".
 To do this, create a *.ini file with those section/key/value information you want to replace in or add to the final configuration and/or settings information, name them "Conifguration Patch.ini" or "Settings Patch.ini" and drop them into the *Simulator Controller\Setup* folder in your user *Documents* folder.
-Corresponding sample files can be found in the *Resources\Templates* folder.
+Corresponding sample files can be found in the *Resources\Templates* folder or you can add the corrsponding available presets to your configuration using "Simulator Setup".

 The following rules apply: